nulogy/nulogy-public-certificates/README.md

 When deployed properly by administrators, these assets can reduce operational and security risks as well as administrator costs.

-These certificates ensure Secure FTP, AS2 and HTTPS communications with Nulogy's environment are encrypted and authenticated.
+These certificates allow Secure FTP, AS2 and HTTPS communications with Nulogy's environment to be encrypted and authenticated.

-NOTE: [Freestart collisions have been found for the SHA-1 hashing function.](https://sites.google.com/site/itstheshappening/) Do not use the provided SHA-1 certificates if your systems support the superior SHA-256 algorithm.
+NOTE: [Freestart collisions have been found for the SHA-1 hashing function.](https://sites.google.com/site/itstheshappening/) Do not use the provided SHA-1 certificates if your systems support the superior SHA-256.
 Nulogy Corporation is not responsible for security risks resulting from your choice to use our SHA-1 certificates.
 SHA-1 certificates are provided to facilitate your migration to secure services before SHA-1 is sunset permanently.

-## Which should I install?
+## Choosing a Certificate to Use

 Which certificate you choose to install in your trust store is up to you, but you should prefer to install the highest certificate in the chain: the Nulogy Root CA4.
 This will significantly reduce the need for future configuration changes.